tarwn/lessthandot-hugo/blogs/content/posts/2014-05-15-ssrs-nugget-displaying-placeholders-when-no-rows-are-returned.md

 </p>

 <p style="text-align: justify">
   Only the header is returned.
-Now we want to add a row with only “None” for values.
+Now we want to add a row with only "None" for values.
 To do this, we simply hardcode such a row into the table and only show it when necessary.
 </p>

 <p style="text-align: justify">